Category:

 The union of Shiva & Shakti

-Number of Petals1000
+Number of Petals

 The above information of the chakras’ features come mostly from the Tantric and Hatha Yogic books.
 In our attempt to study the chakras deeply from different sources we might find some slight differences.
 This is because there are many interpretations of the chakra analysis by different traditions which give their own point of view.